schorschii/OCO-Server/docs/Packages.md

 #### Windows
 Several installer systems have become established under Windows.
 Please check which parameters are available by executing `installer.exe /?` or consult the software manufacturer for more information.
 Please also consider repacking EXE setups as MSI package, which can be uninstalled by the standardized command `msiexec /x` (see below).

+In general, you should always use system-wide installations, that's what OCO is made for.
+You as the administrator want to ensure and enforce that every managed computer has the newest version installed with all security and bug fixes.
+In contrast, some software vendors offers installations in user context.
+These cannot be easily managed and updated in that way.
+Also, user-wide installations take up unnecessary space for each user separately on the computer.
+While the most software comes as system-wide installation (which needs admin rights), some software offers separate user-installation packages or parameters to switch the installation mode to system-wide (e.g. `ALLUSERS=1` (MSI) or `/ALLUSERS` (InnoSetup)).

 ##### Windows Installer
 - silent MSI installation: `msiexec /quiet /i package.msi`
 - silent MSI repair: `msiexec /quiet /f package.msi` or `msiexec /quiet /f {PRODUCT-GUID}`